Anatomy of a Function

 The return Statement in Detail

-The return statement is crucial for getting results from your functions.
+The return statement is crucial for getting results out of your functions.
+Let us see a live, interactive example:

 Output:

-A function can also return multiple values.
-When you do this, Python automatically packs them into a tuple. return "hello", 123 would return the tuple ("hello", 123).
+A function can return multiple values at once!
+When you do this, Python automatically packs them into a tuple.
+For example, return "hello", 123 returns ("hello", 123).

 Docstrings vs. Comments

-While both are used for explanation, they serve different purposes.
+While both are used for explanation, they serve completely different purposes:

-• Docstrings ("""...""") are for documenting your public API.
+"""...""") document your public code structure.
 They explain what the function does, its parameters, and what it returns.
-They are for the users of your function.
+They are written for the users of your function. - Comments (

-• Comments (# ...) are for the maintainers of your code.
-They explain how a tricky or non-obvious part of your code works.
+# ...) are written for the maintainers of your code.
+They explain how a tricky or non-obvious part of your code operates.

 Output: